nikhilthakur97/PaperTrail/README.md

 * **Unified RAG**: PubMed + arXiv + user uploads with citations
 * **PDF Upload & Processing**: Drop PDFs to add them to your knowledge base
+* **Multimodal Analysis**: Automatically extracts and analyzes tables, charts, and diagrams from PDFs using Gemini Vision
+* **Interactive Charts**: AI generates pie, bar, and line charts from table data with Chart.js
 * **Citation Tracking**: Every answer includes references to source materials
 * **Cloud‑Agnostic**: Fully containerized and portable to any cloud provider